Flat Roof Leaks in Heavy Rain: Causes and Solutions

 ● Plumbing Problems

 Improperly installed or worn vent pipe flashing can allow water to penetrate the roof.
 Additionally, leaks can occur through ventilation fan ducts.
-It’s crucial to have these components inspected and replaced if necessary.
+Conducting a thorough roof inspection and replacing these components if necessary, especially in a commercial building, is crucial.

 ● Natural Damage

-Heavy storms with high winds can lead to natural damage on flat roofs.
+Heavy storms with high winds can cause natural damage on flat roofs, necessitating inspection and repairs by a professional roofer.
 Falling branches or trees can cause structural damage, allowing water to enter during rainfall.

 ● Corrosion

-Flat metal roofs, famous for their durability, can develop corrosion if not properly maintained over time.
+Flat metal roofs, famous for their durability, can develop corrosion if not properly maintained.
 Corrosion around fasteners or significant damage can result in leaks during heavy rain.

 ● Skylights